Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Discussion

 \subsection{Conclusion}

 Good governance is critical to the functioning of online communities, yet it is difficult to know what governance practices are most effective, as it is challenging to measure the `success' of community governance.
 In this work, we developed a method to quantify community members' perceptions of their moderators across thousands of communities.
 We relate these perceptions to different aspects of governance including community size and topic (\sect\ref{sec:rq1}) as well as to different actions that moderators can take, including rule enforcement (\sect\ref{subsec:modteam_size_actions}), community engagement (\sect\ref{subsec:mod_engagement}), and moderator recruiting practices (\sect\ref{subsec:mod_recruiting}-\ref{subsec:mod_experience}).
 We empirically identify promising strategies for community moderators, including tailoring the strictness of rule enforcement to the community topic, and recruiting engaged mods.
-We make our models and datasets public to support future research.
+We make our models and anonymized datasets public to support future research. \begin{acks} This research was supported by the Office of Naval Research (\#N00014-21-1-2154), NSF grant IIS-1901386, NSF CAREER IIS-2142794, NSF grant CNS-2025022, and the Bill \& Melinda Gates Foundation (INV-004841).
+This work was completed on Hyak, UW’s high performance computing cluster.
+This resource was funded by the UW student technology fee. \end{acks}